Johnlon/languagelearning/README.md

 - [ ] Clojure
 - [ ] Elixir
 - [ ] Haskell
-- [ ] OCaml
+- [X] Scala - already well known so will write the source data service in this

-Already got lots of experience of C/C++/Scala/Java/Groovy.
+Also already got lots of experience of C/C++/Java/Groovy.

 Problem
 ====

-Build simple web page presenting a table of results.
+Build simple web page presenting an HTML table of results.
-Table will be built from data sourced by a making a primary HTTP query to another service and then enriching certain columns of each rot by making a secondary HTTP lookup, the data needing to be blended together.
+Table will be built from data sourced by a making a primary HTTP query to another service and then enriching certain columns of each row by making a secondary HTTP lookup, the data needing to be blended together.

+(!)
+Open each solution directly in its subdirectory.

 Points of interest
 =====